ppfeufer/allianceauth-afat/CONTRIBUTING.md

 ### Tests<a name="tests"></a>

-Please update existing or provide additional unit tests for your changes.
+Please update the existing or provide additional unit tests for your changes.
 Note that your merge request might fail if it reduces the current level of test coverage.

 We are using [Python unittest] with the Django `TestCase` class for all tests.
 In addition, we are using some following third party test tools: